Impressive Electronic Transport in Be$_2$C Monolayer: RESULTS AND DISCUSSIONS

-Fig. \ref{epw_sigma} (a) shows the variation of the relaxation rate (1/$\Sigma_{k}$) for the top conduction (solid lines) and the valence bands (dashed lines) along the high symmetry directions in the BZ for the temperatures: 300K, 500K and 700K at Fermi energy.
-We find that it increases with increase in the temperature leading to decrease in $\tau_{av}$ with temperature as shown in Fig. \ref{epw_sigma} (b).
-Here $\tau_{av}$ is obtained for the conduction ($\tau_e$) and the valence bands ($\tau_h$) by summing $\Sigma_k$ over all k-states in the entire BZ at a given temperature using ($\tau_{n}$ = $\sum\limits_{k}$ $\frac{\epsilon_{n,k} \tau_{n,k}}{\epsilon_{n,k}}$)\cite{tau_av}.
+Fig. \ref{epw_sigma} (a) shows the variation of the imaginary part of self-energy for the bottom-most conduction (solid lines) and the topmost valence bands (dashed lines) along the high symmetry directions in the BZ for the temperatures: 300K, 500K, and 700K at Fermi energy.
+We find that it increases with increased temperature due to increased scattering between excited phonons and electrons.
+As a result, it leads to a decrease in $\tau_{av}$ with temperature, as shown in Fig. \ref{epw_sigma} (b).
+Here $\tau_{av}$ is obtained for a given band using ($\tau_{n}$ = $\sum\limits_{k}$ $\frac{\epsilon_{n,k} \tau_{n,k}}{\epsilon_{n,k}}$)\cite{tau_av}.
 Similarly, $\tau_{av}$ can also be obtained along the zigzag and armchair directions by supplying path along the M-K and $\Gamma$-M directions in BZ, respectively.
 Having the information of the $\tau_{av}$ for holes/electrons at various temperatures, we compute the transport properties of the Be$_2$C-ML as explained in the following section.